Humaira Islam, PhD

-The success of Shakti Foundation would not have been possible without the collective power of the beliefs of our founders.
-I have had the privilege of knowing these wonderful and prestigious figures of the society who have been with us from the start.
+The success of the Shakti Foundation would not have been possible without the collective power of the beliefs of our founders.
+I have had the privilege of knowing these wonderful and prestigious figures of society who have been with us from the start.
 It is their continued support and encouragement over the past two decades that worked as our key inspirations.
 Their efforts cannot be measured by any unit: they are the reason behind Shakti Foundation’s being.

-I would also like to express my heartfelt gratitude to another committed group of people whose contribution played a huge role in Shakti Foundation’s establishment.
+I would also like to express my heartfelt gratitude to another committed group of people whose contribution played a huge role in the Shakti Foundation’s establishment.
 They are the young changemakers who dedicated long working hours and incredible passion to help the organization grow from its roots.
 Their selfless devotion has now earned them respectable positions in the top tiers of the organization.